ehohenstein/erlang_gotchas/README.md

 often observed to suffer from the selective receive problem is the system `error_logger` process.
-If a problem occurs in your application that causes a great deal of logging, you may see that the `error_logger` has gotten way behind.
+If a problem occurs in your application that causes a great deal of logging, you may see that the `error_logger` has gotten way behind processing log messages.
 A symptom of this problem would be that you continue to see error messages being logged long after the problem that caused them has been resolved.
 This could be misleading, in fact, and might make you think that a problem is still occurring when it is not.
 You might not be able to tell that this is what's happening unless you are regularly measuring and reporting the queue lengths of all processes.
 You can inspect the queue lengths of processes using the `erlang:process_info/1` or `erlang:process_info/2` functions.
 Consider adding a process to your application that periodically checks the length of the message queue of all processes and reports any that have very large queues.